joshbegley/nyt-latest/README.md

 **Madison Keys will win or lose, her way**\
 `The American is back in the last four in Melbourne, with her husband in her coaching box.
-They work it out`\
+This is how they work it out`\
 https://nytimes.com/athletic/6079967/2025/01/22/madison-keys-australian-open-coach-bjorn-fratangelo/

 **Prince Harry Agrees to Last-Minute Settlement With Murdoch’s U.K. Tabloids**\